 - In Super Smash Bros.
 Brawl, by a certain glitch in stamina mode, both Wario and Bowser can become "zombies" where they can still be controlled and beat other players at 0 HP.
 Bowser could still win, but Wario cannot win at all after using this glitch.

-- In S.T.A.L.K.E.R.
-Call of Pripyat, theres a stalker called Crab in Skadovsk that was severely injured by a Chimera after Magpie betrays Gonta's squad, and it's (supposed to be) laying in a bed (Okay, he's not dead, but he isn't supposed to move from there until he recovers, so it counts).
-Sometimes Crab can be seen walking around Skadovsk, if that isn't weird enough, he walks in a very erratic manner with his torso rotated 180 degrees only for him to suddenly stop, lay in the ground and float up to his bed.
-You can't make this stuff up
+- In S.T.A.L.K.E.R.: Call of Pripyat, there's a stalker called Crab in Skadovsk that was severely injured by a Chimera after Magpie betrays Gonta's squad.
+He's supposed to be laying in a bed (Okay, he's not dead, but he isn't supposed to move from there until he recovers, so it counts), but sometimes he can be seen walking around Skadovsk.
+If that isn't weird enough, he walks in a very erratic manner with his torso rotated 180 degrees only for him to suddenly stop, lay in the ground and float up to his bed.
+You can't make this stuff up.

 - Blood has a glitch where, on occasion, enemies who are killed by being set on fire would continue to run around in their on-fire animation indefinitely.
-It seems the game gets confused at some point in the process of switching them from a moving fire damage source to a static corpse, since they can't hurt you past the point where they should have stopped moving, and you in turn can only remove them by hitting them with the splash damage from an explosion.
+It seems the game gets confused at some point in the process of switching them from a moving fire damage source to a static corpse, since they can still hurt you past the point where they should have stopped moving, but you can only remove them by hitting them with the splash damage from an explosion.

-- Doom has such a bug, described in detail here, where a players killed in deathmatch becomes a mobile corpse which runs (okay, slides) around.
+- Doom has such a bug, described in detail here, where a player killed in deathmatch becomes a mobile corpse which runs (okay, slides) around.
 Kinda creepy.

 - In the murder mystery text adventure Deadline, there's a bug that makes it possible for a character's death to be followed by that character running into the room and reacting to seeing a corpse (their own) on the floor.